Moving to Tiong Bahru

 If you are thinking about moving to Tiong Bahru, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tiong Bahru can vary greatly depending on the type of property.
 For instance, a public housing flat (HDB) can cost around SGD 600,000 to SGD 1 million, while private condominiums can range from SGD 1.5 million to SGD 3 million.
 Landed properties in the area are even more expensive, often costing several million dollars.
-However, these prices can fluctuate based on factors such as the property's size, age, condition, and proximity to amenities," remarked one expat in Tiong Bahru, Singapore.
+However, these prices can fluctuate based on factors such as the property's size, age, condition, and proximity to amenities," said one expat in Tiong Bahru.

 Should I buy or rent a home in Tiong Bahru?